 There are so many options for high school graduates to choose from now.
-Options that will lead them on their own unique path to becoming successful, well-adjusted, and happy adults.
+These alternative posts-high school paths will lead them on their own unique path to becoming successful, well-adjusted, and happy adults.

-When my oldest son received a basketball scholarship to a small school in California, I thought to myself, “Okay, this is how it’s supposed to be.
+When my oldest son received a basketball scholarship to a small school in California, I thought to myself, “Okay.
+This is how it’s supposed to be.
 They leave the nest after high school.”
-But after two years of grueling practices and a full class schedule, he decided he didn’t want to play basketball any longer and transferred to a state college near home.
+But after two years of grueling practices and a full class schedule, he decided he didn’t want to play basketball any longer.
+He transferred to a state college near home.
 It wasn’t what I thought would happen, but he is less pressured, more focused on school, and happier.

-My daughter had a difficult time in high school and dealt with severe depression and anxiety, so she didn’t feel ready to make the leap to college when she graduated from high school.
+My daughter had a difficult time in high school and dealt with severe depression and anxiety.
+She didn’t feel ready to make the leap to college when she graduated from high school.
 We discussed her options, and she decided to take a gap year and work full time, which her father and I fully supported.
 This break in her education afforded her the opportunity to purchase her very first car, paid in full.

-So now we’re considering other options for her.
-She has always wanted to work in a field where she can care for others and she’s particularly drawn to babies, children, pregnant women, and mothers.
-She doesn’t want to be a nurse or a teacher, so we talked about how she might be able to do something she loves without going to a four-year college.
+So now we’re considering alternative post-high school paths for her.
+She has always wanted to work in a field where she can care for others.
+She’s particularly drawn to babies, children, pregnant women, and mothers.
+She doesn’t want to be a nurse or a teacher.
+So we talked about how she might be able to do something she loves without going to a four-year college.
 While she decides what path to take, she’s taking general education courses at a community college and working as a nanny, putting her passions for children and caregiving directly into action.

-When our kids were younger, we never really considered the alternatives to a four-year college, but I’m so glad they have options I didn’t feel I had.
+When our kids were younger, we never really considered alternative post high school paths to a four-year college.
+But I’m so glad they have options I didn’t feel I had.
 All three of my children are on varying paths to success, with the youngest set to graduate high school next year.
 He is interested in a career in music, so he’s looking at schools and programs that will support his passion for playing piano.
-I’ll continue to support a him in whatever choices he makes, just as I have with his siblings, because I truly believe that if my kids are happy pursuing their passions, then success will follow.
+I’ll continue to support a him in whatever choices he makes, just as I have with his siblings.
+Because I truly believe that if my kids are happy pursuing their passions, then success will follow.